 You know what they say, one man’s trash is another man’s treasure

 If none of your close friends or family wish to take a used appliance, you can donate your possessions to a charity of your choice

 Another good option is to place your duplicates for sale online.
 Whether its Facebook Marketplace or Gumtree, you will always find people in need of second-hand items.

 Finally, if you’re set on personally selling your unwanted belongings, you can participate in a car boot sale.
 This way, if you’re searching for other items for your new home, you can browse other stalls.

 Next on your to-do list is to inspect your new living space and check if what’s left of your possessions will fit.
 This might seem redundant at first, but it’s better to make several assessments and then move everything in one go than having to organize your move in several trips.
 More often than not, couples realise they have stored a few extra unnecessary items.
 For example, keeping a fan when your new flat has air conditioning.

 Afterwards, make a rough sketch of the layout of your new home.
-This will not only make it quicker to sort through your belongings once you get them, but it will also make the job easier for the man with van if you decide to hire help.
+This will make it quicker to sort through your belongings once you get them.
+It will also make the job easier for the professional if you decide to hire man with a van.